 Last Friday I had two requests for a video quote.
-One organisation sent a two page document.
+One organization sent a two-page document.
 It outlined who they are, the purpose of the video, the target audience, how the video will be distributed, the strategy around the release of the video, the expected duration of the production, links to video styles they liked and the required timeframe.
-The other was a one line in an email – “how much will it cost to make a marketing video”.
+The other was one line in an email – “how much will it cost to make a marketing video”.

 To ensure you get a valuable video quote prepare this information:

-1. Who is your organisation?
+1. Who is your organization?
 What do you provide and who do you sell it to?
 What is your point of difference?